Centinel AnalyticaCentinel Analytica

 For block or redirect, base64-decode response.response_html and return it as the response body.

-For allow or not_matched, pass the request through to your application.
+For allow, return validator-owned HTML when response_html is present.
+Otherwise, pass the request to your application.

 async function enforce(req, res, next) {